-Loans and advances to customers are measured at amortised cost less expected credit losses.
-The procedures to estimate credit losses comprise two major phases - identification of impairment triggers or significant increase of credit risk and measurement of expected credit losses.
+Loans and other receivables to customers are measured at amortised cost less impairment allowances or at fair value.
+The procedures to estimate credit losses comprise two major phases - identification of the impairment triggers or significant increase of credit risk and measurement of expected credit losses.